 PDGA Player & Course Rating System

-Dealing with ‘sandbagging’ – players entering a division below their skill level – used to be a challenge.
+Dealing with "sandbagging" – players entering a division below their skill level – used to be a challenge.
 Since 2002, PDGA Player Ratings have been used to group amateur players in competition divisions to prevent players from entering divisions below their rating.
 Please see the list of divisions and associated restrictions on player rating for details.

+For more detailed information about how ratings are calculated, see the PDGA Ratings System Guide.
 If you have additional questions regarding ratings, please visit the Ratings FAQ for more information.

 Ratings Information Documents